pommeJedusor/brainpurr/README.md

 it is strongly inspired by [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) (to not say a total copy) [\[crate\]](https://crates.io/crates/brainpurr)

+you can find some examples of brainpurr code in the [examples directory](https://github.com/pommeJedusor/brainpurr/tree/main/examples)

 ## how it works

 the way brainpurr works is that it stores in memory 4 different things: